 State of NJ Department of Human Services Division of Mental Health and Addiction Services, Intoxicated Driving Program does not allow online programs for DUI requirements.
 You may be able to take this program for a court only requirement with prior written approval.

-The following states have accepted our online classes.
 Please get court or agency approval prior to registration to ensure acceptability for your specific case:

 Alaska, Arizona, Delaware, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Mexico, Ohio, South Dakota, Tennessee, DC, Wyoming.